 Specifies the HTTP request mode to obtain the Redirect URL.

-The phone number of the party that initiated the call along with the country code.
-If the call is inbound, then it is the caller’s caller ID.
-If the call is outbound i.e. initiated via a request to the API, then this is the phone number you specify as the caller ID.
+The phone number of the party that initiated the call, along with the country code.
+If the call is inbound, then this is the caller’s caller ID.
+If the call is outbound — initiated via a request to the API — then this is the phone number you specify as the caller ID.

-The phone number of the called party with the country code.
-If the call is inbound, then it’s your incoming phone number.
-If the call is outbound, then it’s the phone number you provided to call.
+The phone number of the called party, with the country code.
+If the call is inbound, then this is your incoming phone number.
+If the call is outbound, then this is the phone number you provided to call.

 Indicates the direction of the call.
-In most cases this will be inbound, wherein the call would be in a ringing state.
-If you are using the Call API, the direction will be outbound, wherein the call will be in an answered state.
+In most cases this will be inbound, and the call would be in a ringing state.
+If you’re using the Call API, the direction will be outbound, and the call will be in an answered state.

 Indicates the status of the call.
-The value is set to either ringing, in-progress, or completed.
-In case the call is hung up, the CallStatus is set to completed for inbound calls and to completed, busy, failed, timeout or no-answer for outbound calls.
+The value may be set to ringing, in-progress, or completed.
+If the call is hung up, CallStatus is set to completed for inbound calls and to completed, busy, failed, timeout, or no-answer for outbound calls.